Slovenian Democratic Party: A populist turn

-After the year 2000, the party applied for membership in the European People's Party (EPP), adopting a liberal economic policy and later pro-austerity measures upon the late-2000 economic crisis, while retaining an atlantist foreign policy.
+After the year 2000, the party applied for membership in the European People's Party (EPP).
 The rightward shift culminated in the 2003 name change from Social Democratic Party to Slovenian Democratic party.
 The party was described as liberal-conservative or conservative-liberal in ideological orientation.

 The party's radical populism, nationalistic, and xenophobic attacks was also observed by political analysts.
 Moreover, the local Slovenian Catholic Church supported it more than any other Slovenian political party.
 Even though not a nominally Christian party, the local church has stood fully and unconditionally behind it.

 2004–2008: in power (first Janša Cabinet)

 On 3 October 2004, SDS won the 2004 parliamentary election with 29.1% of the popular vote and 29 out of 88 seats.
 SDS then formed a coalition with New Slovenia (NSi), the Slovenian People's Party (SLS), and Democratic Party of Pensioners of Slovenia (DeSUS), holding a total of 49 parliamentary seats (out of 90).

-The SDS-led government passed several pro-business measures, initiated the regionalisation of the country by giving more power to local governments, and, in order to please its coalition party, DeSUS - introduced economically non-sustainable changes in the pension system.

 SDS has been accused of catering to the interests of the Slovenian Roman Catholic Church in exchange for political support.
-Nevertheless, the Church maintained a critical attitude towards some of the party's positions (the SDS-led Government has assumed a favourable attitude towards gambling tourism, stem cell research and passed a law recognizing same-sex civil unions, all opposed by the Roman Catholic Church).